 - Accounting, Business Finance and Management (BSc)

 - Accounting, Business Finance and Management (with a year in industry) (BSc)

 - Actuarial Science (with a year in industry) (BSc)

 Khalsa is researching auditors' professional scepticism, which is an important and currently debated aspect of audit quality.
 Her research investigates the relationship between auditors' scepticism and their moral reasoning, using questionnaires and semi-structured interviews.
 Combining interviews with UK audit practitioners and regulators with larger-scale survey data, this study provides an insight into current audit practice.

 Zhen's research looks at financial markets and corporate finance.
 He focuses on the role of gold in financial markets, trying to understand whether gold can serve as a safe haven, or a hedge for stock market risk.
-He uses the Capital Asset Pricing Model remodeled using a Markov-switching.
+He uses the Capital Asset Pricing Model remodelled using a Markov-switching model.